This post may contain affiliate links. Please see our disclosure policy for more details.

 The beauty of these pancakes is that you can add whatever veggies you have on hand and so easy to whip up!
 Spread some hummus on toasted bread and add pancake slices.
 Can serve the remaining slices on the side as I did here.

-3. Egg beet hummus sandwich + steamed sugar snap peas + tomatoes + blueberry muffin
+3. Egg beet hummus sandwich + steamed sugar snap peas + tomatoes + healthy blueberry yogurt muffin

 Combine mashed hard-boiled egg with beet hummus and spread onto toasted bread.
 As for the muffin, I like to thaw in the fridge overnight and add to lunch box without reheating.